desaianand1/LeetLoaf/docs/README.md

 ## ⏲️ Oven - Browser Extension Installation

-The cross-browser extension prepares, kneads and bakes your LeetCode submissions into the bakery's (GitHub) pantry.
+The cross-browser extension prepares, kneads and bakes your LeetCode submissions into the bakery's pantry (GitHub).

 Install the extension on your favorite browser to effortlessly sync your LeetCode submissions.
 All major browsers supported!